Abelhubprog/Promtok/USER_GUIDE.md

 ### 2. AI Config

-This tab is crucial for configuring the Large Language Models (LLMs) that power MAESTRO's agents.
+This tab is crucial for configuring the Large Language Models (LLMs) that power PROMTOK's agents.
 You can choose between a simple, unified setup or an advanced, per-agent configuration.

 #### Provider Configuration (Basic Mode)